inickt/cs4500-mineola-kilgore/Fish/Planning/self-1.md

   - is each paragraph dedicated to a single topic? does it come with a thesis statement that specifies the topic?

+Yes, we had dedicated paragraphs for each of our topics.
+We used subheadings to divide up our memos to address each topic.
+Some shorter paragraphs with subheadings did not have direct thesis statements, but our larger, explanatory parts of our memos did.

   - do sentences make a point? do they run on?

+Yes, our sentences made a point.
+Our goal was to be concise so there would be less ambiguity in our memos.
+Run on sentences and filler words can obscure important technical details and make a spec hard to reason about.

   - do sentences connect via old words/new words so that readers keep reading?

+Yes, in our systems introduction we introduced the idea of Model-View-Controller stacks (MVC) and introduces names for each of the corresponding parts needed for the game/tournament systems.
+These names were used across the rest of the systems and milestone memos.

   - are all sentences complete?
 Are they missing verbs?
 Objects?
 Other essential words?

+Yes, our sentences are complete and are not missing verbs/objects.
+As stated above, we wanted to fit as much technical information absolut our design into our systems memo as possible, so we limited filler words.

   - did you make sure that the spelling is correct? ("It's" is *not* a possesive; it's short for "it is".
 "There" is different from "their", a word that is too popular for your generation.)

+Yes, we checked our grammar as we were writing the memos and both did a final pass before submission.

 The ideal feedback are pointers to specific senetences in your memo.